Do I Need a Local SIM Card or VPN When Travelling in China? The Simplified Yes or No answer (2026 Guide)

 📶 Get a local SIM card if:

 ✅ 1.
-You want to get the best value for money for your data plan.
+You want to get the best value for money for your data plan and don’t mind hassle.

 Local data is cheaper than eSIM data plans or international roaming data plans in the majority of cases.
 Whether it’s worth the effort and time is for you to decide.

 ✅ 2.
-You want to use local Wi-Fi rather than mobile data in public areas outside of hotels.
+You want to use local Wi-Fi rather than mobile data when you’re in public areas outside of hotels.

 Most Wi-Fi networks at shopping malls, cafes, restaurants send a text for verification.
 However, it only works for China numbers (+86).